 In October 2017, Search secured a strategic partner with the investment from InCoR Holdings Plc.
-The recent completion of the pilot plant using the Search Proprietary Direct Extraction Metallurgical Process was instrumental for the due diligence of InCoR's investment into Search.
 InCoR's expertise in financing projects, especially with new technologies, will provide Search with a source of funding to further develop the district and seek offtake partners.

-Recent Work in the Port Hope Simpson Critical Rare Earth Element District
+Recent Work in the Critical Rare Earth Element District